 - Teach your children to obey the bus driver and not cause distractions, i.e. shouting, etc.

-- Teach your children not to put their head or hands outside the window or any other object.
+- Teach your children not to put their head, hands or any other object outside the window.

 When Disembarking the Bus